StardustQVQ/dcgan/README.md

 ### Example Training Output

-Due to my limitation on GPU/CPU and network, I have train this network on a part of the [cat dataset](https://www.kaggle.com/crawford/cat-dataset) on kaggle.
+Due to my limitations on GPU/CPU and network, I have train this network on a part of the [cat dataset](https://www.kaggle.com/crawford/cat-dataset) on kaggle.
 And the following is the training outcome on default argument settings.

 #### Training Images